YuriiZdyrko/elixir_concurrency_cheatsheet/theory/gen_stage.md

 ## GenStage

+A specification for exchanging events with back-pressure between Elixir producers and consumers.

 Stages are famous for:
-- **back-pressure** to limit load on our own and/or external systems, also helps avoid buffer overload.
+- **back-pressure** to limit load on our own and/or external systems
 - **buffering** to keep events before demand arrives
 - leveraging **concurrency**
 - support of **fault-tolerance** like any other OTP behaviour,